 The pond is a much loved feature of the school and supports the school’s vision to provide a safe haven for wildlife.
 However, like any garden, it needs tending from time to time and the students were keen to tidy it up when it was somewhat overgrown and looking a little green.

 The students wrote a letter to Ms Jenkin outlining their concerns and asked whether it could be tackled at the next working bee.
-Together teachers, parents and students did a great job and the pond is now clean and tidy with a new filtering system – a fantastic result!
+The whole school community worked together to improve the biodiversity of the pond.

 Our Sustainability Team